Team

 Terry L. Jones, Reporter

-Terry is a Baton Rouge, Louisiana native and has lived and worked there for the last decade.
-Before joining Floodlight, he was the City Hall reporter for The Advocate.
+Before joining Floodlight, Terry was the City Hall reporter for The Advocate.
 He has covered crime, local politics and environmental issues in the Louisiana capital and the surrounding area.

 Lee Pedinoff, Chief Operating Officer